mairead/virti-app/README.md

 ## How to run the application
 - Clone the master branch into a local repository
-- Ensure you are running Node 12
+- Ensure you are running Node 12.
+(I use nvm)
-- Run npm install in the root directory
+- Run `npm install` in the root directory
-- The command to run the server locally is node index.js
+- The command to run the server locally is `node index.js`
-- cd into the /client directory and run npm install
+- `cd` into the `/client` directory and run `npm install`
-- The command to run the client locally is npm start
+- The command to run the client locally is `npm start`
-- go to localhost:3000 and you should see the homepage which allows you to choose a room
+- go to `localhost:3000` and you should see the homepage which allows you to choose a room
 - Type any keyword and click join room
 - you can now send the URL to another user/browser window to join the same room
 - multiple users can join the same room